amalmon/RETAIL-SALES-PREDICTION/README.md

 locality.
 With thousands of individual managers predicting sales based on their unique circumstances, the accuracy of results can be quite varied.

+## Approaches

+   1.Understanding the business problem and the datasets 2.Data cleaning and preprocessing
+   3.Exploratory Data Analysis:
+   4.Feature Manipulations on Data
+   5.Modeling
 ## Results

 In a business’s point of view, these sales forecasts are done consistently to